-7.4.1 Single-pump arrangements
+7.4.1 Single pump arrangements

-Where only one pump is required (see 3.4.2), the driver can be either one of the following:
+Where only one pump is required (see 3.4.2), the driver may be either:

-(a) A diesel-driven pump;

-(b) Where the required pump duty is less than 200 kPa, an electric-motor-driven pump with the power supplied by an electrically reliable and physically secure source.
+- (a) A diesel driven pump; or - (b) Where the required pump duty is less than 200 kPa, an electric motor driven pump with the power supply from an electrically reliable and physically secure source.

-7.4.2 Twin-pump arrangements
+7.4.2 Twin pump arrangements

-If two pumps are required, one shall be a diesel-driven pump and the other can be either one of the following:
+If two pumps are required, one shall be a diesel driven pump and the other may be either:

-- (a) A diesel-driven pump; - (b) An electric-motor-driven pump.
+- (a) A diesel driven pump; or - (b) An electric motor driven pump.

-NOTE - In 7.4.1 and 7.4.2, the use of an engine-driven emergency generator in conjunction with an electrically driven pump does not constitute a substitute for a direct-coupled diesel-driven pump.
+NOTE - in 7.4.1 and 7.4.2, the use of an engine driven emergency generator in conjunction with an electrically driven pump does not constitute a substitute for a direct coupled diesel driven pump.